A Complete Guide - ASP.NET Web API Setting Up Development Environment in Visual Studio

 2. How do I install ASP.NET Core SDK and setup Visual Studio for Web API development?

-Answer: To set up your environment for ASP.NET Core Web API development, first download and install the .NET SDK from the official .NET website.
-This package includes the necessary runtime components and the latest tools.
-Install Visual Studio (preferably the latest version), and during installation, select the “ASP.NET and web development” workload.
+Answer: To set up your environment for ASP.NET Core Web API development, first download and install the (preferably the latest version), and during installation, select the “ASP.NET and web development” workload.
 This ensures all the required components such as templates and libraries are installed.

 3. Can I use Visual Studio Code for ASP.NET Web API development instead of Visual Studio?